Chilli con Carne

 Either crème fraiche or sour cream works well to take away the burning sensation from the chili.

 Large batch production

 This meal is another great one for meal prepping.
 Make in a large batch and freeze in smaller portions for a re-heat in the microwave during the week.

 This is a super dish for the busy working parent that cannot get home in time for the family dinner.

 Or perfect for a single girl or guy that just does not want to cook during the week.
 We do not call re-heating something in the microwave ‘cooking’.

-Having said that, I have a friend, Janus, who, whenever I used to meet him at the fast-food joint in the local village would always say ‘it’s my turn to cook tonight’ (as he collected his take-out!!)
+Having said that, I have a good friend, Janus.
+Whenever I used to meet him at the fast-food joint in the local village Janus would always say ‘it’s my turn to cook tonight’ (as he collected his take-out!!)